San Antonio Guardianships Planning

 It can be painful to watch an older person decline in their mental and physical capabilities and that pain can be heightened further when it’s someone close to us, like a parent.
 Amidst any possible emotional angst though, hard legal decisions have to be made.
 Who is going to watch out for the declining person?
 What will that responsibility entail?
 That’s where guardianships come in.

 A San Antonio guardianships lawyer can help you understand the responsibilities that come with this role and how to obtain it on behalf of someone you love.
-Call the Law Office of Paul D. Hardy at (210) 405-1985 or contact us online.
+Call the Law Office of Paul D. Hardy at (210) 405-1985 today.

 A guardianship is the means by which a person is permitted to make decisions on behalf of another.
 It’s an extremely significant step.
 Guardianship means, in strictly legal terms, that some or all of a person’s civil rights are being assigned to someone else.